 Dairy Not The Dealbreaker

-We’ve heard from dog owners who are concerned about the dairy content in cake.
+Some dog owners are concerned about the dairy content in cake.
 There are ingredients, such as milk and butter, that move cake into the dairy (lactose) category.

-This isn’t actually a key reason why your dog should not be eating a piece of cake.
+This isn’t a key reason why your dog shouldn’t be eating a piece of cake.
 Dairy or not, this dessert is not healthy for them.
 It will cause a dog to gain weight and become sluggish over time.

 Cheesecake, pound cake, cupcakes, pastry, red velvet or even your run-of-the-mill birthday cake are all poor choices.
 There’s no way around it.